 How to Participate

-From September 3 through the weekend of the Iron Bowl, everyone can participate in the Marble Bowl by submitting observations of wild plants, animals and fungi to one of two projects on the iNaturalist platform.
+From September 2-November 26, 2023, everyone can participate in the Marble Bowl by submitting observations of wild plants, animals and fungi to one of two projects on the iNaturalist platform.
 This online site stores crowdsourced, public observations of biological organisms.
 Listed below are the necessary steps to participate.

 - Visit inaturalist.org and sign up for a free account.
 There is also a mobile application for smart devices.